 Exploring the relevance of ICAO’s Sustainable Aviation Fuels framework for the IMO.
-Our newest report examines the ICAO's Sustainable Aviation Fuels frameworks and its applicability for the shipping sector.
+Our report examines the ICAO's Sustainable Aviation Fuels frameworks and its applicability for the shipping sector.
 It draws lessons learnt from the framework adopted by ICAO, CORSIA, and makes a set of key recommendations for the IMO to take into account.

 Electrofuels for Shipping - How synthetic fuels from renewable electricity could unlock sustainable investment in countries like Chile.
 The paper analyses electrofuels, namely green ammonia, hydrogen and methanol made with untapped renewable energy, as a tool to decarbonise international shipping.
 The report, focused specifically on potential implementation of these fuels in Chile, which has one of the world's largest renewable energy capacity that currently remains mostly unused.

 Sailing on Solar - Could green ammonia decarbonise international shipping.
 This paper finds sustainable shipping fuels can help developing countries benefit from the clean energy economy.